broker0/path_server/src/http/API.md

 The query will not return parts of the multi-object, only the game objects.

-Also for multi-objects the `graphic` field will be set to 0x0000.
+Also for multi-objects the `graphic` field will have a flag 0x10000 or 0x20000.

 ## Pathfinding